How a Black, transgender woman from the American South took the local music scene by storm.

 In fact, Shane’s music included terms and expressions unique to Toronto’s active but mostly underground LGBTQ2+ community.
-Though the lyrics were originally not a reference to her sexuality, Shane subverted the original meaning of the song to reflect her identity.

 Growing up in Nashville, Tennessee during the 1940s and 50s, Shane witnessed the birth and evolution of rock and roll as it spread around nightclubs across the United States.
 While still in her late teens, she moved to Montreal and joined fellow African-American musician Frank Motley and his backing “Motley Crew” band as a vocalist.
 They eventually settled in Toronto and established themselves as regulars of the nightclub circuit.